BartlettJE/RM1_Resources/docs/03-AIS-01-stage1.md

 ## Common mistakes

-- Failure to provide a reproducible document.

 - Not explaining the decisions that you make and not using evidence to support them.

-- Writing too much on the rationale for the hypothesis and not providing enough detail for the other questions - remember this is not supposed to be the introduction of a report, it's just a short summary of your motivation for the ensuing analysis.

 - Writing that is unclear and/or imprecise.

-- Inaccuracies in the explanation or reporting of methodological and statistical information.
+- Inaccuracies in the explanation of planned methodological and statistical information.

 - Failure to adhere to the word limit.

 ## How is the assessment related to the lectures for this course?

-The pre-registration allows you the opportunity to apply many of the concepts you have learned in the available material by making analytical decisions based upon your knowledge of statistics and research design.
+The stage one report allows you the opportunity to apply many of the concepts you have learned in the available material by collating and synthesising research, and making analytical decisions based upon your knowledge of statistics and research design.

 ## Why am I being assessed like this?

-- Pre-registration is becoming increasingly common in psychological research and it is a process that will serve you well should you continue with research as it demonstrates a commitment to open and reproducible science.
+- Registered reports are becoming increasingly common in psychological research and it is a process that will serve you well should you continue with research as it demonstrates a commitment to open and reproducible science.

-- The pre-registration allows you to think through the steps of the analysis and therefore will help support the quantitative project.
+- The stage one report allows you to think through the background and rationale of your research question, and your planned methods and analyses prior to completing the individual stage two report.

-- The pre-registration is a group submission to reflect the fact that in most research, these decisions will be made as a team and it allows you to pool your collective knowledge to design the best study possible.
+- The stage one report is a group submission to reflect the fact that in most research, these decisions will be made as a team and it allows you to pool your collective knowledge to design the best study possible.

 ## How does this relate to previous work I have completed?

-- You can gain informal feedback by talking to your lab tutor, statistics lecturers, and/or by attending student office hours.
+- You can gain informal feedback by talking to your lab tutor, lecturers, and/or by attending student office hours.

 - Feedback on any previous written assignment will help with academic communication and using evidence to support your arguments.

-- Feedback on your data skills assignments will be useful for the coding aspect of the pre-registration.

-## Feedback information
+## Feedback information {#stage1-FIS}

+### What type of feedback will I receive for this assessment?

+You will receive feedback on your attainment of the overall marking criteria (Knowledge and Research, Critical Evaluation, Academic Communication) in terms of the verbal descriptors from Schedule A and feedforward comments as to how to develop your knowledge and skills for future assignments.

+Assessments are graded on the 22-point scale using the Schedule A marking criteria.
+There are three equally weighted Assessment Criteria (Knowledge and Research, Critical Evaluation, Academic Communication).
+You can find out more about Schedule A by [downloading this PDF](https://www.gla.ac.uk/media/Media_541792_smxx.pdf) but the important thing to help you interpret your feedback is the use of the verbal descriptors, i.e., the words like “excellent” and “good” used to describe different grades.
+You should look out for these words to help you understand how you performed on each ILO.

+### Can I get more feedback?

+You are more than welcome to receive additional feedback after the marking process:

+- If you would like to discuss your feedback you should first contact the person that marked your assignment.
+However, we ask that you wait 24 hours after the release of the feedback before you do so to give you time to fully reflect on the feedback given.

+- When meeting with the person who marked your assignment, you can discuss feedback and how it relates to your overall grade to help you improve in future assignments.
+However, do not be worried about attending to discuss how to maintain your standard if you have done better than you expected.
+You are more than welcome to come discuss any aspect of your feedback or the assignment in general.

+- To help any discussion about your feedback, we would ask that you complete the reflection form available on the Moodle page and send that to the person who marked your assignment as part of the discussion, when arranging a meeting.

+### How will feedback from this assessment help me in the future?

+Primarily, the feedback on this assessment will help support the analysis and write-up of the stage two individual report in this course.
+Additionally, the feedback will help support your qualitative report in RM2, as well as your dissertation and in any future research work you conduct that requires data analysis, decision-making, and evidence-based justification.

+### Who assessed my work?

+The first marker for your report will be a member of the research methods team within the School of Psychology and Neuroscience.

+Following University’s policy, as part of the marking procedures, the assignment marking will be moderated.
+The moderator will be another member of the research methods team who will moderate a range of work from across the cohort to ensure that appropriate academic standards have been applied in marking the assignments and that they have been applied consistently across the cohort of students being assessed.

+### Can I have my work regraded?

+Further feedback meetings with the person who marked your assignment is purely about additional information to help you improve and is not about changing your grade or having your work regraded.
+That said, even if you are unhappy with your grade, your first point of contact should be to arrange an additional feedback meeting with your marker for further discussion to help explain your feedback and grade.
+Following this, if you still have concerns you should consult the [guidance from the SRC](https://www.glasgowunisrc.org/advice/academic/appeals/) which provides a clear explanation of the University appeals procedures.